tryiou/xlite_toolkit/README.md

 </pre>

 # Xlite_detectAddressCount.py
-Script to detect past usage on a mnemonic and set addressCount correctly for Xlite/xlite-daemon:\
+Script to detect past funded addresses on a mnemonic and set addressCount correctly for Xlite/xlite-daemon:\
 Restart Xlite/Xlite-daemon to apply new count.

 -This script need any other instance of Xlite or xlite-daemon closed before run.\